devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 ## :star_struck: :star_struck: Now the EFI supports Sonoma stable !!:star_struck: :star_struck:
 <hr>

-### This may be the [last update](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide/releases/tag/sonomaEFI_beta) even I am working for Sonoma Beta.
-But if anyone contributed for this project, I will update EFI for every release.
+### if anyone contributed for this project, I will update EFI for every release.
 A small cotribution will also be appreciated.
 If anyone are ready to contribute their EFI here will be appriciated too.
 Because this repository is growed as a main branch for our Infinix INBOOKS Hackintosh.
 So anyone can work in this repository about our all INFINIX INBOOKS but give credits.
 EOL due to i don't have a infinix laptop(broken).

 ## Infinix-Inbook-series Hackintosh-Guide-Opencore.
 - Ice Lake (10th gen) Inbook or X1, pro,slim & x2.
 Read full guide before you proceed.